 Says what, in the end, we want to be remembered for.

-Remember, if you single out one advantage and pound away at it, you just might pull it off and people will remember it.
-The following shows the results from the Big Brothers – Big Sisters agency:
+Remember, if you single out one advantage and work away at it, you might pull it off and people will remember it.
+The following shows two examples: one from a Big Brothers – Big Sisters agency and the other from a medical center serving the HIV Community: